Crystal Viper: History

 After several live shows around Europe in 2013, Crystal Viper returned to the studio to record the fifth studio album, Possession.
+The album has collaborations of Harry Conklin from Jag Panzer, Sataniac from Desaster, and some chorus were made by fans of the band.
 Soon after its premiere, due to health issues relating to the band's front woman and founder Gabriel, the band suspended all activities.
-In 2013, for the first time since 2006, after regular touring in 15 countries, and releasing 5 studio albums, 7 singles and compilations, the future of Crystal Viper was placed into question.
+It was unclear for a time if the band would continue.
 In late 2016, the band announced their return.
-The comeback album Queen Of The Witches was released after a four-year silence, in February 2017.
+The comeback album Queen of the Witches was released after a four-year silence, in February 2017.
 Like all the previous albums, it was produced by Bart Gabriel (known for his collaboration with acts such as Cirith Ungol, Pagan Altar, Hexx and Sacred Steel).
 The cover artwork was done by German artist Andreas Marschall, who is known for artworks he made for big-name metal acts such as Running Wild, Blind Guardian and Kreator.
-Queen Of The Witches is also the first Crystal Viper album recorded with the new bass player, Blaze J. Grygiel.
-Continuing the band's tradition of paying tribute to classic 1980s metal acts, the band both invited several special guests to partake in the recordings.
+Queen of the Witches is also the first Crystal Viper album recorded with the new bass player, Blaze J. Grygiel.
+The band invited several special guests to partake in the recordings.
 This included recording two cover songs for the CD and the LP version of the album respectively.
 Manowar co-founding guitarist Ross the Boss guested on "Do Or Die", while Mantas of Venom played a guitar solo on "Flames And Blood".
 On the power ballad "We Will Make It Last Forever", Marta Gabriel shares vocal duties with Steve Bettney, vocalist of the NWOBHM cult act Saracen.
-The album was promoted by two video clips, and a European tour in March–April 2017, during which the band visited Belgium, France, Germany, Austria, Switzerland, Hungary, Czech Republic and Poland.
+The album was promoted with two video clips, and a European tour in March–April 2017, during which the band visited Belgium, France, Germany, Austria, Switzerland, Hungary, Czech Republic, and Poland.

 On 4 June 2018, rhythm guitarist Eric Juris joined the band.
-On 16 November 2021, drummer Ced departed the band due to private life related matters.
+On 16 November 2021, drummer Ced departed the band due to personal problems.
 He was replaced by Kuba Galwas on 20 June 2022.